AdobeDocs/analytics.en/help/admin/tools/manage-rs/edit-settings/general/c-server-side-forwarding/ssf-requirements.md

 ---
 # Requirements for server-side forwarding

-You must meet these Experience Cloud solution, service, and code requirements to implement server-side forwarding.
+You must meet these CX Enterprise solution, service, and code requirements to implement server-side forwarding.
 These requirements also include instructions on how to check for code versions and where to get the latest code libraries.

 ## Solution Requirements